Scottish Qualifications Authority: Changes to the exam timetable

-Before the exam diet had even begun, concerns were raised about the 2025 exam timetable.
+Before the exam schedule had even begun, concerns were raised about the 2025 exam timetable.
 Many key exams were scheduled on the same day or in very close succession, prompting the SQA to revise the timetable.
 On Monday, 3 February 2025, the SQA announced changes to the exam schedule for National 5, Higher, and Advanced Higher qualifications, stating the decision was made after listening to feedback from learners, schools, and parents/carers.

 However, the revised timetable drew criticism, with some arguing that it was worse than the original.
 Despite this, the SQA confirmed that the updated version would stand as the final timetable for the 2024/25 exam diet.

 2025 data leak

-On 8 March 2025, a post was made to a prominent hacking forum that claimed to have obtained all SQA coursework and assignments from 2004 to present.
-When asked to comment by the Daily Mail, the SQA confirmed that it is aware of credentials being misused to gain access to its website and is actively investigating.
+On 8 March 2025, a post was made to a prominent hacking forum that claimed to have obtained all SQA coursework and assignments from 2004 to 2025.
+When asked to comment by the Daily Mail, the SQA confirmed that it was aware of credentials being misused to gain access to its website and was actively investigating.

+Abolition

+In 2019, the Scottish Government commissioned the OECD to report on the state of Scotland's Curriculum for Excellence (CfE).
+The report found that the CfE focussed too much on examination in the senior phase.
+In June 2021, the Scottish Government announced it had "accepted in full" all 12 of the report's recommendations, and that the SQA would be replaced, with Education Scotland's school inspection duties being spun off.

+On 4 June 2024, then-education secretary Jenny Gilruth introduced the Education (Scotland) Bill to the Scottish Parliament.
+If passed, the bill was to dissolve the SQA and establish in its place Qualifications Scotland (QS; Teisteanasan Alba).
+The bill was passed by MSPs on 25 June 2025; it received Royal Assent on 6 August.
+Not all of the act came into force with Royal Assent.

+The sections of the act relevant to establishing QS came into force on 1 December 2025, and on the same day the BBC reported that Qualifications Scotland was "taking [the SQA's] place" from 2 December.
+The new organisation later announced it had "replaced" the SQA on 1 February 2026, the same day remaining SQA staff and property were transferred to QS.
+On 26 February 2026, the SQA was formally dissolved.

+With the SQA now dissolved, Qualifications Scotland has become the sole national body for the design and award of secondary-level qualifications in Scotland.
+The QS are set to reform National 4 and 5-level qualifications by 2031, and Higher and Advanced Higher-level qualifications by 2032.